petermikitsh/collegepulse-docs/docs/site_settings.md

 # Site Settings

-Through the site settings page, the site color, site name, and timezone can be figured.
+Through the site settings page, the site color, site name, and timezone can be configured.

 > You will need administrative access in order to customize these settings.